bulletmark/pinstall/README.md

     service             Installs systemd services and corresponding timers. status              Reports systemctl status of services and timers installed from the current directory.
+    uvenv               Creates a Python virtual environment using uv (experimental).
     venv                Creates a Python virtual environment.
     version             Reports this program's version.
 ```